 Easy Logistics: Averted to some degree: any unit that stands in enemy territory suffers attrition damage, which can usually be negated by the presence of a nearby supply wagon or some leader units.

 Fanfare: The game plays victorious fanfares whenever you are winning a battle, and during the victory debriefing screen.

 Firewood Resources: Mostly, just applies to the icon for wood.
-Workers aren't shown moving any wood (just chopping trees) while logging camps (which must be built near harvested forests) are seen moving around large logs and lumber.
+Workers are shown moving small logs while logging camps (which must be built near forests) are seen moving around large logs and lumber.

 From Nobody to Nightmare: The Americans in the New World campaign start out as a small colonies subjugated by the British that no other nation (including the natives) take seriously and simply get dismissed as a "nation of shopkeepers".
 Even after you gain independence, they are still not considered a threat since everyone were convinced that their democratic form of government will surely collapse in chaos.
 By the end of the campaign, if you go by the American victory condition, they will have united all of North America and driven all European imperial powers off the Western Hemisphere.

 Frontline General: The General is a support caster unit and can't actually fight so you'd best keep him slightly back from the front lines, but he has to be close in order for your troops to benefit from having him around.